• Skip to primary navigation

 Cinnamon Roll Wreath (Danish Pastry Ring)

-December 10, 2022 • Updated: December 10, 2022 • by Renée B. • This post may contain affiliate links.
+Published: Dec 10, 2022 · by Renée B. · This post may contain affiliate links.

 Jump to Recipe Print Recipe

-Surprisingly easy to make, this scrumptious, festive cinnamon roll ring makes an impressive presentation.
+Surprisingly easy to make, this scrumptious, festive Cinnamon Roll Ring makes an impressive presentation.
 Serve it simply iced, or dress it up with a sprinkling of caramelized almonds and maraschino cherries.
 Perfect for holiday brunch or any special occasion.

 Cinnamon Danish ring garnished with caramelized almonds and cherries.
 Part of an orange ring in background.